-Edgecam produces advanced rough and finish turning cycles, together with support for facing, boring and drilling in either canned cycle or longhand format.
+EDGECAM produces advanced rough and finish turning cycles, together with support for facing, boring and drilling in either canned cycle or longhand format.
 Toolpath calculation takes into consideration the complete tooling insert and tool Holder including the “F” distance and previously machined material to avoid gouging and eliminate air cutting.
-Ease of use and an understanding that cycle times are critical, especially on multi-configuration mill/turn machines, underpin the development of Edgecam’s turning functionality.
-Edgecam offers support for Sandvik Coromant Wiper inserts for turning tools, allowing these productivity enhancing inserts to be used reliably in all aspects of production machining.
+Ease of use and an understanding that cycle times are critical, especially on multi-configuration mill/turn machines, underpin the development of EDGECAM’s turning functionality.
+EDGECAM offers support for Sandvik Coromant Wiper inserts for turning tools, allowing these productivity enhancing inserts to be used reliably in all aspects of production machining.

-Update stock Edgecam has the ability to keep the stock updated live within the sequence tree.
+Update stock EDGECAM has the ability to keep the stock updated live within the sequence tree.
 The stock model is rest material, or material that hasn’t been machined.
-Subsequent toolpaths will automatically detect the rest material resulting in 100% efficiency for any turning toolpath throughout the Edgecam sequence.
-Update stock is supported from the most basic 2 axis turning center, right through to a CYB multi turret sub spindle Mill / Turn.
+Subsequent toolpaths will automatically detect the rest material resulting in 100% efficiency for any turning toolpath throughout the EDGECAM sequence.
+Update stock is supported from the most basic 2 axis turning centre, right through to a CYB multi turret sub spindle Mill / Turn.
 When back turning into a recess or groove it’s important that the back turning cycle knows the current condition of stock to avoid air cutting and potential collisions on the approach into the recessed area.
-On a sub spindle turning center, when a component is transferred from the main spindle to the sub spindle, the live stock transfers with it.
+On a sub spindle turning centre, when a component is transferred from the main spindle to the sub spindle, the live stock transfers with it.
 Any subsequent machining on the sub spindle will detect the stock in the state that it left the main spindle which ultimately provides the most efficient machining sequence possible.

 Collision Detection / Simulation It is imperative that not just the tool in contact with material is checked for collisions, but also tools that are not in use on a turret.
-Most turning centers offer a relatively small working envelope that can be collision rich.
+Most turning centres offer a relatively small working envelope that can be collision rich.
 A good example of this is on static turrets where tools such as boring bars, can extend out further than the tool in cut.
-Edgecam will not only collision check the tool in cut but also all of the tools on the turret against the machine tool kinematics, fully supporting Mini Turrets, capto tooling and programmable steadies.
+EDGECAM will not only collision check the tool in cut but also all of the tools on the turret against the machine tool kinematics, fully supporting Mini Turrets, capto tooling and programmable steadies.

 Swarf Clearance When machining inside a bore, loose material can build up around the insert which can result either result in insert failure or severely decreased tool life.
-Edgecam will allow you to retract tool out of a bore or away from a diameter after a set numbers of cuts.
+EDGECAM will allow you to retract tool out of a bore or away from a diameter after a set numbers of cuts.
 The user can retract the tool mid cycle, to a known position, after a set number of cuts to clear any loose material out of the bore.